Alert Bar

 Contact Details: Complete the online application at craterlakezipline.com/jobs and email your resume, copies of any certifications (food handlers, liquor servers license, first aid/cpr) and at least three references to craterlakezipline@gmail.com

-Kids Zipline Guide Position Description
+Kids Zipline Guide (Seasonal)

 FLSA Status: Non-Exempt